 Members of this profession mainly work in hospitals, clinics and treatment centers under the supervision of two other medical specialists, namely medical dosimetrists and radiation oncologists, to determine how much radiation will be delivered to a tumor site, the best course of therapy and to plan a treatment.

 Yes, in addition to enrolling at College of DuPage, a student must also complete a separate admissions process for this program.
-For details about this process, see the Radiation Therapy Admissions Packet.
+For details about this process, see the Radiation Therapy Admission Packet.
 The Radiation Therapy Technology program has a limited enrollment (approximately 20 to 25 students) and has an early admission deadline of July of each year.

 This one-year program starts fall semester, with clinicals on Mondays, Wednesdays and Fridays (eight-hour days) and didactic class work at the College of DuPage main campus on Tuesday and Thursday evenings.